RedHatQE/polarizer-umb/README.md

 - Because not every QE team uses python
 - Because having a Jenkins plugin that listens for messages to kick off a job based on JMS message is not the only use case

+While the redhat-ci-jenkins plugin is definitely useful, it's also not flexible.
+Ideally, a higher level library should have been created and the jenkins plugin would have been written to use this.
+In other words, the plugin would have just been another client making use of the library.
+Had this strategy been followed, other teams with other requirements (for example, not testing on jenkins or with other workflows) could have made use of it too.

+Currently, if another application wants to make use of this library, they would need to follow the directions for setting up their own TLS cert and getting the appropriate permissions.
+This is not needed if they only wish to make use of listening for messages on the UMB that are published from the following queue Destination:

 ## Configuration and Requirements

 The JMS broker we are using requires client side TLS authentication.
 If you have a Broker that requires this, you need to set up